Nigeria: Geography

-Climate

-Nigeria has a varied landscape.
 The far south is defined by its tropical rainforest climate, where annual rainfall is 60 to 80 in per year.
 In the southeast stands the Obudu Plateau.
 Coastal plains are found in both the southwest and the southeast.
 Mangrove swamps are found along the coast.

 The area near the border with Cameroon close to the coast is rich rainforest and part of the Cross-Sanaga-Bioko coastal forests ecoregion, an important centre for biodiversity.
 It is a habitat for the drill primate, which is found in the wild only in this area and across the border in Cameroon.
 The areas surrounding Calabar, Cross River State, also in this forest, are believed to contain the world's largest diversity of butterflies.
-The area of southern Nigeria between the Niger and the Cross Rivers has lost most of its forest because of development and harvesting by increased population, and has been replaced by grassland.
+The area of southern Nigeria between the Niger and the Cross Rivers has lost most of its forest because of development and harvesting by increased population and has been replaced by grassland.